MobilePayDev/MobilePayDev.github.io/docs/payments-refunds/create-payments.md

 - **initiated** - initial state.
 - **reserved** - MobilePay user approved payment, ready to be captured.
+- **capturedStarted** - special state where capture was started but is left in an unknown state.
+Capture has to be retried if this state is encountered.
 - **captured** - final state, funds will be transferred during next settlement.
 - **cancelledByMerchant** - payment was cancelled by you.
 - **cancelledBySystem** - no user interactions with payment were made in 5-10 minutes after creation, so our automated job cancelled it.